 - Optimise your breaks: Whether you’re on your lunch break or finishing a task at home, why not swap your cigarette breaks with an activity.
 Try some brain games or read up on something new.

 - Get moving: Beat the cravings and make the most of the new health benefits you’ve gained from quitting.
 Incorporating exercise into your routine is a great way to stay on a smokefree path, so try going for a walk or do a home workout.

 - Relax: Have you tried meditation or mindfulness to combat cravings?
 You can curb the urge to smoke by adding some breathing exercises into your routine, or you can find other distraction tips here.

 - Plan ahead: If you know you’ll be craving a cigarette at a certain time, place or in a situation, prepare and change up your routine.
-Try a fast-acting form of nicotine replacement therapy (NRT) like mouth spray, gum, lozenge or inhaler a few minutes before you think a craving may hit.
-Combination therapy – using patches with a fast-acting NRT product – is one of the most effective quitting methods.
+Try a fast-acting type of nicotine replacement therapy (NRT) like mouth spray, gum, lozenge or inhaler a few minutes before you think a craving may hit.
+Talk to your doctor or pharmacist to see if NRT is suitable for you.
+Combination therapy – using patches with a fast-acting NRT – is one of the most effective quitting methods.

 If you found this helpful, check out more of our tips and tactics.

 You can help us improve by letting us know when you think we could do better and when we got it right.
 To help us improve, please go to Complaints, Compliments and Feedback page.